This page is for people (and other assorted sentients) who have already read the first eleven EarthCent Ambassador books.

 Artificial people are non-biologicals who can pass as the species they are built to resemble.
 Their artificial intelligence programming is developed by the species who they pass for, but their bodies are often manufactured by other advanced species.
 When artificial intelligences pass the sentence test, the Stryx guaranty them full rights on the tunnel network, and offer them mortgages to procure bodies of their choice.

 Thomas, who we first met as Kelly's dance partner in "Date Night on Union Station" when he was applying for recognition as a sentient being.
 Thomas was the first employee of EarthCent Intelligence, where he was partnered with Lynx.
-Thomas is primarily employed as a trainer for EarthCent Intelligence and is living with Chance.
+Thomas is fourth in the EarthCent Intelligence pecking order and primarily works training new operatives.
+He is living with Chance.

 Chance, a unique artificial person programmed over several generations by a cooperative effort of Earth fraternities and sororities, Chance often behaves like a human teenager and is also employed by EarthCent Intelligence.
 Chance is an avid dancer and a clothes horse.

 Note about aliens:

 There are many aliens in the EarthCent Ambassador series, but the ones who breathe something close to the same air as humans get the most ink.
 All of the species are well in advance of humans, having been masters of faster-than-light travel for at least hundreds of thousands of years.